How was Mi Escuelita started?

 Are the teachers trained in CPR and First Aid?

 Yes, it is a requirement by the Department of Health that all the staff are trained in Pediatric CPR/First Aid every two years.

 No, we take children who are still in diapers and phasing into potty training as well as fully potty trained children.
 We take a very gentle, natural and loving approach.
 When your li’l one is ready and showing an interest at home we can begin the potty training phase here in school.
 During this time communication between parents and teachers plays a vital role.

 What special activities do you do with the kids?

 Weather permitting, we bring the children outside everyday.
-Outdoor activities vary but usually consist of playground time, outdoor walks or just walking right into our backyard garden area and play with our bicycles, sandbox, play house, or simply enjoying some fun games.
-The children attend a weekly yoga session weekly at Kula Yoga in the neighborhood, with our amazing yoga teacher Mariangela.
-Music class is also a weekly activity that the children really enjoy with our teacher Natalia.
-Both teachers are fully bilingual and always gently incorporate Spanish into their weekly classes.
-We also love to cook with the li’l ones and do a cooking project at least twice a month.
+Outdoor activities vary but usually consist of playground time, outdoor walks or just walking right into our backyard garden area and using our bicycles, sandbox, play house, or simply enjoying some fun games.
+The children attend a weekly yoga session, with our amazing yoga teacher Diago.
+Music class is also a weekly activity that the children really enjoy with our teacher Gabriela.
+Both teachers are fully bilingual and always gently incorporate Spanish into their classes.
+We also love to cook!
+The li’l ones and do a cooking project at least twice a month.
 We hope during your visit you have a chance to see some of our beautiful artwork which is also a part of their daily activity.
 Most importantly they are encouraged to learn through play during our daily free play periods.